SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/modes.md

 - **⚡ Token Efficiency**: Compresses communication while preserving clarity
 - **🎨 Standard**: Maintains professional baseline for straightforward tasks

 **The key insight**: You don't need to think about modes - they work transparently to enhance your development experience.
-Simply describe what you want to accomplish, and SuperGemini automatically adapts its approach to match your needs.
+Simply describe what you want to accomplish, and SuperCodex automatically adapts its approach to match your needs.

 ---